Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Background

 \begin{defn}[Factor Group] Let $N$ be a normal subgroup of a group $G$.
 A \emph{factor group} (or quotient group) \(G/N\) is the set of left cosets of \(N\) in \(G\), concretely $(G / N=\{gN:g\in G\}$, equipped with a natural group operation. \end{defn}

 Let us again consider the even and odd integers.
 We have seen that this is the full set of cosets of \(\mathbb{Z^+}\).
-If we abstract away the individual numbers and only consider the concepts of \emph{even} and \emph{odd}, we can see that the two concepts form a group structure.
+If we abstract away the individual numbers and only consider the concepts of \emph{even} and \emph{odd}, we can see that the two concepts form a group structure, with the natural operation defined as per the sketch below.

 \begin{example} Consider the set \( \{\text{Even},\text{Odd}\}\) with the binary operation defined as per Figure~\ref{fig:even_odd}.
 This figure is in fact the Cayley diagram of~\(\mathbb{Z}/2\mathbb{Z}\).